UsamaAslam098/UsamaAslam098/README.md

 - 👀 I’m interested in UI Design
 - 🌱 I’m currently learning HTML for Designer
 - 💞️ I’m looking to collaborate on Figma Project
-- 📫 Reach me "orhankhan098@gmail.com"
+- 📫 How to reach me "orhankhan098@gmail.com"

 <!---
 UsamaAslam098/UsamaAslam098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.